 Community Engagement.
 Community engagement is not an element that is built into the prominent low-income solar programs in Massachusetts.
 The final report of the Affordable Access Working Group, a collaborative of state agencies and private sector actors, recommended several steps the state should undertake to expand community engagement.
 The report was issued in April 2017 and is available here.

 Consumer Protection.
 Consumer protection is not a central element in Massachusetts’s low-income solar programs.
 However, various measures are in place to assure that benefits flow to the intended customers.
-For example, in January 2018, the Massachusetts Department of Energy Resources issued draft guidance for low-income solar projects under the new SMART program.
+For example, the Massachusetts Department of Energy Resources issued guidance for low-income solar projects under the new SMART program.
 This guidance instructs project developers how they must demonstrate that their projects serve low-income customers in order to qualify for added incentives.

 Sustainability and Flexibility.
 Massachusetts has demonstrated a long-term commitment to solar deployment, and the inclusion of incentives for low-income solar in programs like SREC II and SMART.
 Each of these programs has and will last for years, making the state attractive to developers and the financial community, which rely on forward-looking programming to make their investments.
 However, caps on net metering, which includes any non-residential solar projects, have led to some uncertainty and stop-and-go development.
 The flexibility of community solar and ability to serve affordable housing have led to a broader set of market participants and different business models.

 Compatibility and Integration.
 The SREC II and SMART programs both build on and complement the general market solar incentive program.